Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Upper bound on the number of Bobs

+After suitable reversible operation done by Alice, Bob$^1$ can now send his particle to Bob$^2$ for the next round of the protocol.
+We consider that Bob$^i$ prepares either $|\psi^i \rangle$ or $|\psi^i_{\bot}\rangle$ in the $i$-th round of the procedure.
+Let us suppose that the remote state to be prepared at Alice's side in any round of the procedure, comes from a circle with fixed $\theta$ on the Bloch sphere i.e., a single infinity bits of information ($\theta$) is known to all the senders and the receiver.
+This implies that once a particular $\theta$ is fixed at the beginning of the procedure, it remains the same throughout the procedure.
+While the azimuthal angle of the state remains secret to the receiver, the sender in each iteration completely knows the state to be prepared.
+Here we keep $\theta$ to be arbitrary, i.e. the remote state may be from any circle on the surface of the Bloch sphere.

-For all Bobs, here we fix a priori the equatorial circle of the Bloch sphere, i.e., $\theta=\frac{\pi}{2}$, which is known to all, including Alice through a public channel.
-As per the formalism, Alice has no access to $\phi_i$s, i.e., single infinity bits of information about the state to be prepared, is unknown to her.
+As shown in Fig.\ref{Bloch}, for a particular azimuthal angle $\phi_i$, the remote states $|\psi^i\rangle$ and $|\psi^i_{\bot}\rangle$ are diametrically opposite to each other, i.e., they lie on a particular equatorial plane.
+But when we fix the polar angle, $\theta_{\neq \frac{\pi}{2}}$ and evaluate the average over all $\phi_i$s, the vector $|\psi^i\rangle$ or its complement precess over the curved surface of the right-circular cone thus formed with its apex pointing at the center of the Bloch sphere.
+Choosing the remote states for a fixed $\theta$ ($0\leq \theta \leq \pi$) indicates the choice of a circle from the Bloch sphere.
+For all Bobs, $\theta$ is fixed a priori for a given circle of the Bloch sphere and it is known to all, including Alice through a public channel.
+As per the formalism, Alice has no access to $\phi_i$s, i.e., single infinity bits of information about the state to be prepared, remains unknown to her.

 \begin{lemma} For every step of remote qubit preparation at Alice's side, the average state remains discordant for the subsequent Bob. \end{lemma}